KAKDH/edition_TEX_XML/README.md

 To convert TEX files of a text-critical edition with apparatus into TEI XML with replacement_TEX_XML.py (and apparatus_function_def.py) your TEX file has to be encoded following the reledmac guidelines, with \edtext and \Afootnote, etc.

-Your shelfmarks have to follow the pattern A601, B11109 (letters followed by numbers, no spaces, no special characters) etc.
+Your shelfmarks have to follow the pattern A601, B11109 (letters followed by numbers, no spaces, no special characters) etc., see: app_B11109_edition.tex

 *AFTER THE CONVERSION*